tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Ask about... joining... the Burger Load... family... today..."

 It seized Toby and me by our throats, and all at once I could feel my windpipe closing.
-Struggle as I might, all I could do was frantically claw pieces of musty, dead flesh form Picky Pete's forearms with my fingernails.
+Struggle as I might, all I could do was frantically claw pieces of musty, dead flesh from Picky Pete's forearms with my fingernails.

 "I can't believe you fed him!"
 Toby managed to get the words out as he choked.